 The answer, of course, depends upon whether your dog is likely to step on a sharp stick, trudge through knee-deep snow or cross a lava-hot concrete parking lot.
 If your dog regularly encounters these types of challenges, then booties are probably necessary.

 Booties will also help you keep your floors clean, and prevent your pooch from tracking mud, water, or snow into the house after every trip outside.
-You could also use a paw washer, but that wouldn’t help much with preventing your pup for slipping and sliding.
+You could also use a paw washer to clean off your dog’s paws, but that wouldn’t help much with preventing your pup from slipping and sliding.